apache/beam/website/www/site/content/en/documentation/sdks/python-pipeline-dependencies.md

    See the [sdist documentation](https://docs.python.org/2/distutils/sourcedist.html) for more details on this command.

+## Using Custom Containers

+You can pass a container image with all the dependencies that are needed for the pipeline instead of `requirements.txt`.
+[See the page on how to run Pipeline with Custom Containers](https://beam.apache.org/documentation/runtime/environments/#running-pipelines).

+1. If you are passing a custom container image and have a  `requirements.txt` file, we recommend you to install the dependencies from the requirements file when building your container image.
+In this case, you would reduce the pipeline startup time and do not need to pass `--requirements_file` option at runtime.

+       # Add these lines with the path to the requirements.txt to the Dockerfile

+       COPY <path to requirements.txt> /tmp/requirements.txt
+       RUN python -m pip download -r /tmp/requirements.txt --exists-action i --no-binary :all:

+**Note:** Follow these [instructions](https://beam.apache.org/documentation/runtime/environments/#writing-new-dockerfiles) to build the custom container images on top of Apache Beam Python SDK.

 ## Multiple File Dependencies

 Often, your pipeline code spans multiple files.
 To run your project remotely, you must group these files as a Python package and specify the package when you run your pipeline.
 When the remote workers start, they will install your package.
 To group your files as a Python package and make it available remotely, perform the following steps: